Birth of Lajos Kossuth

 Hungarian lawyer, statesman, and Governor-President Lajos Kossuth was born on September 19, 1802, in Monok, Kingdom of Hungary.

 Kossuth delivered a notable speech in July 1848, telling the nation to arm in self-defense and calling on 200,000 men to take up arms.
 He then traveled from town to town to gain support.
-That October, he was made Prime Minister of Hungary and president of the Committee of National Defence.
+That October, he was made prime minister of Hungary and president of the Committee of National Defence.
 By April 1849, the Hungarians had several military victories and Kossuth issued the Hungarian Declaration of Independence.
 Kossuth was then made regent-president, a position he held from April 11 to August 11 of that year.
-With the entry of Russian forces into the war, he abdicated, allowing a general to take his place, but he ended up surrendering to the Russians, who in turn gave them over to the Austrians.
+With the entry of Russian forces into the war, Kossuth abdicated, allowing a general to take his place.
+The general surrendered to the Russians however, who in turn gave the army over to the Austrians.

 Kossuth then had to flee his home.
 He first went to the Ottoman frontier before making his way to England.
 In England, thousands turned out for his appearances and speeches, moved by his revolutionary ideas.
 England was taken over by Kossuth mania, with some politicians attempting to suppress his popularity, but to no avail.

 In December 1851, Kossuth sailed to America.
 The mania followed him there, where in New York City he was greeted as a hero.
 In fact, shops all over New York City offered Kossuth themed gifts that year – pipes, umbrellas, belts, purses, jackets, and more.
-And one sign referred to Kossuth as “the Washington of Hungary.”
+One sign even referred to Kossuth as “the Washington of Hungary.”